In a Highly Unusual Move, FTC Confirms It Is Investigating Equifax - Slashdot

 I'm not sure that the FTC actually cares about the data that was leaked.
 On the other hand those allegations of insider trading due to the breach are certainly to interest to them.

-Politicans were affected (Score:2)
+Politicans were affected (Score:3)

 Re: (Score:2)